-3.8.1.2Movable Assets:
+3.8.1.2 Movable Assets:

 - Office Equipment

 - Furniture and Fittings

 - Bins and Containers

 - Emergency Equipment

 - Motor Vehicles

 - Aircraft

 - Watercraft

 - Plant and Equipment

-- 3.8.2 The CAR will consist of all the asset master records with a value of more than R1 000.00 each (R5 000.00 with effect 1 July 2005) inclusive of non claimable VAT, which have been capitalized.
+- 3.8.2 The CAR will consist of all the asset master records with a value of more than R1 000.00 each inclusive of non claimable VAT, which have been capitalized.
 These assets must be numbered with the approved barcode labels.

-This was effective and implemented since 1 July 2004. - 3.8.3 Immovable assets on the CAR will not be physically numbered with barcode labels but will have a unique asset master record number. - 3.8.4 The Corporate Asset Inventory Register (CIR) will consist of all the asset master records with a value of more than R500.00 and less than R1 000.00 each (R1 000.00 and less than R5 000.00 with effect 1 July 2005) inclusive of non claimable VAT, which will be created by the different business areas and that, have not been capitalized.
+- 3.8.3 Immovable assets on the CAR will not be physically numbered with barcode labels but will have a unique asset master record number.

+- 3.8.4 The Corporate Asset Inventory Register (CIR) will consist of all the asset master records with a value of more than R500.00 and less than R1 000.00 each inclusive of non claimable VAT, which will be created by the different business areas and that, have not been capitalized.

 These assets must be bar coded but no financial values will be allocated in the Corporate Inventory Register.

-This will be implemented with effect from 1 July 2004. - 3.8.5 Directorates Asset Inventory Records (DIR) .The devolved inventory records will consist of items acquired via the operational budget with a value less than R500.00 each (R1 000.00 with effect 1 July 2005) inclusive of non claimable VAT.
+- 3.8.5 Directorates Asset Inventory Records (DIR) .The devolved inventory records will consist of items acquired via the operational budget with a value less than R500.00 each inclusive of non claimable VAT.
 These items will normally include equipment such as books, calculators, letter trays, waste bins, brooms, spades, rakes, tools and electric equipment.
-These items will not be bar coded for the SAP inventory register but must be controlled by the Directorates.
-These inventory records must be available and kept up to date at all times for inspection by the Internal or External Auditors. - 3.8.6 Leased Assets.
+These items will not be bar coded for the BAUD inventory register but must be controlled by the Directorates.
+These inventory records must be available and kept up to date at all times for inspection by the Internal or External Auditors.

+- 3.8.6 Leased Assets.
 Assets held under finance leases will be categorized separately in the CAR and must be bar coded where they include movable assets.

 - 3.8.7 Asset Under Construction.
 Incomplete construction work is stated at historic cost.
 Depreciation only commences when the asset is commissioned into use.

 - 3.8.8 The details included in the CAR will include:

 - The measurement bases used.

 - The depreciation methods used.

 - The useful live.

 - Depreciation charged.

 - The gross carrying amount

 - The accumulated depreciation.

 - Date of acquisition

 - Date of disposal (if relevant)

 - Increases or the decreases resulting from revaluations (if relevant)

 - Location.

 - Asset Class

 - Asset Type

 - Asset Master Record Number